originphp/website/source/docs/queue.md

 $ bin/console queue:worker notifications maintenence
 ```

-To run the queue work in daemon mode
+To run the queue work in daemon mode, you can use `CTRL+c` to quit.

 ```linux
 $ bin/console queue:worker -d
 ```

-You can also set it to sleep a certain amount of seconds when there are no jobs
+You can also set it to sleep a certain amount of seconds when there are no jobs when running the work as a daemon.

 ```linux
 $ bin/console queue:worker -d -sleep=30